 Maha polls: Former Congress MLA Nitesh Rane joins BJP

-Mumbai, Oct 03: The suspense over Nitesh Rane ended as the former Congress MLA and son of former chief minister Narayan Rane joined Bharatiya Janata Party (BJP) on Thursday.
+Mumbai, Oct 03: The suspense over Nitesh Rane ended as the former Congress MLA and son of former chief minister of Maharashtra Narayan Rane joined Bharatiya Janata Party (BJP) on Thursday.

 Earlier, senior Rane on Wednesday said that his son will contest the upcoming Vidhan Sabha polls from Kankavli on BJP's ticket.